 Omega Financial Group Background

 Omega Financial Group was first established in 2009.
 Dylan B. Minor is an 80% owner of the firm and Bryan W. Reinhard owns the remaining 20%.
-The firm has four total advisors.
-Three of them are certified financial planners (CFPs), three are chartered financial consultants (ChFCs), two are chartered life underwriters (CLUs) and one is a chartered retirement plan counselor (CRPC).
+The firm's advisors boast numerous certifications, such as certified financial planner (CFP), chartered financial consultant (ChFC), chartered life underwriter (CLU) and chartered retirement plan counselor (CRPC).

 Omega Financial Group Investment Philosophy